hapax/hapax.github.io/assets/minimal-networks.md

 In terms of computers built out of physically interesting hardware, this is just the tip of the iceberg!
-One of the big technological revolutions now in the progress is the advent of *quantum computing*, but more surprisingly, there is a sense in which black holes, DNA, and evolved organisms are all analogue computers like the soap bubbles.
+One of the big technological revolutions now in the progress is the advent of *quantum computing*, which leverages the weirdness of quantum mechanics.
+Perhaps more surprisingly, there is a sense in which black holes, DNA, and evolved organisms are all analogue computers like the soap bubbles.
-There are more computers in heaven and earth than are dreamt of in our philosophy.
+There are more computers in heaven and earth than are dreamt of in our philosophy!

 ---